 Let’s think about the picture that the Ji Chou presents for a minute.
 Winter comes to an end, the snows are receding.
 While patches of white snow still lies on the ground, most have been absorbed into the soil.
-This wet soil is almost ready to be tilled, waiting for the planting season.
-Rich in resources, the soil will grow a plentiful harvest.
+Rich in resources, the hidden minerals in this soil represents your creativity that must be honed, so that your results will grow and flourish.
+In other words, the land needs to be tilled.
 This is the resourcefulness of the Ji Chou pillar.

 Did you know that the Ji Chou formation is also known as the Golden God Noble?
 This represents the gift of attracting noble people into your own life.
 And conversely, it also represents your ability to extend help to others when required.
 Because of this, the Ji Chou Day Master will never need to worry about not having enough resources to help you reach your goals.

 JI CHOU (己丑)/EARTH OX: VULNERABILITIES TO BE AWARE OF

 Yet for all the resources and noble help available to the Ji Chou Day Master, (or perhaps because of the sheer resourcefulness of the Ji Chou), you have a lamentable tendency to reject help!
 Preferring to be independent and self-reliant.

 The Ji Chou (己丑) or Earth Ox pillar presents the image of a layer of soil at the top, covering the treasures within.
 From a negative point of view, this represents a tendency to be rather secretive and suspicious.